dpc10ster/RJafrocBook/docs/index.md

 # Preface {-}
-* This book is currently (as of April 2020) in preperation.
+* This book is currently (as of August 2020) in preparation.
-* This book is intended to serve as an online update to my "physical" book [@RN2680].
+* It is intended as an online update to my "physical" book [@RN2680].
 Since its publication in 2017 the `RJafroc` package, on which the `R` code examples in the book depend, has evolved considerably, causing many of the examples to "break".
-This has also given me the opportunity to improve on the book.
+This also gives me the opportunity to improve on the book and include additional material.

 # A note on the online distribution mechanism of the book {-}
-* In the hard-copy version of my book [@RN2680] the online distribution mechanisms was `BitBucket`.
+* In the hard-copy version of my book [@RN2680] the online distribution mechanism was `BitBucket`.
 * `BitBucket` allows code sharing within a _closed_ group of a few users (e.g., myself and a grad student).
 * Since the purpose of open-source code is to encourage collaborations, this was, in hindsight, an unfortunate choice.
 Moreover, as my experience with R-packages grew, it became apparent that the vast majority of R-packages are shared on `GitHub`, not `BitBucket`.
 * For these reasons I have switched to `GitHub`.
 All previous instructions pertaining to `BitBucket` are obsolete.